 - Comparison operators, to compare one value to another value (for example, less than).
-Refer to "ESQL simple comparison operators" on page 171 for details of the supported operators and their use. - Logical operators, to perform logical operations on one or two terms (for example, AND).
-Refer to "ESQL logical operators" on page 175 for details of the supported operators and their use. - Numeric operators, to indicate operations on numeric data (for example, +).
-Refer to "ESQL numeric operators" on page 175 for details of the supported operators and their use.
+Refer to "ESQL simple comparison operators" on page 181 and "ESQL complex comparison operators" on page 182 for details of the supported operators and their use. - Logical operators, to perform logical operations on one or two terms (for example, AND).
+Refer to "ESQL logical operators" on page 185 for details of the supported operators and their use. - Numeric operators, to indicate operations on numeric data (for example, +).
+Refer to "ESQL numeric operators" on page 186 for details of the supported operators and their use.